-As it quite often appears as a result of another medical condition, investigating this may be the first step in treatment and is something your GP can start.
+As it quite often appears as a result of another medical condition, investigating the initial condition may be the first step in hyperacusis treatment.
+This is often something your GP can investigate.
 Once this has been ruled out, you will often undergo sound therapy to approach the problem in a similar way to how tinnitus can be treated.
 Sound therapy is used to help you become less and less affected by the noises you are sensitive to.

 You may find cognitive behavioural therapy (CBT) can help, particularly if you may suffer from anxiety or depression.
 Hyperacusis can make these problems worse, or even cause them.
 CBT helps to address the emotions that come with it, and change them in order to reduce feelings of anxiety.

 While the exact cause of hyperacusis is unknown, you may experience this condition due to damage to your hearing from excessive noise exposure.
 To prevent this, and other hearing concerns such as hearing loss and tinnitus, there are several steps you can take to ensure you protect your hearing.
 These include: